 Are you ready to represent Ankeny Little League with gear?
 We hope so!
 Little League is doing spirit wear a little different this year, in that we are doing everything online.
 We are working with a company that allows us to place orders online and get the gear shipped directly to your house!
 Visit this link for the store and show your Ankeny Little League Spirit!

-The store will be open until March 26th, and orders will be shipped within 2-3 weeks after that.
-It will open again in April for a second round of orders, so be watching for that announcement!
+The store will be open until April 20th, and orders will be shipped within 2-3 weeks after that.

 Here are the dates for umpire clinics and test dates!
 Please bring a baseball glove with you.